A shared brain for families caring for an ageing parent.

 Forward to mum-h9k2x@getnuma.app

-Discharge letters, prescription confirmations, insurance correspondence, photographed pill bottles.
+Each patient gets a unique, unguessable address that only accepts mail from registered family.
+Discharge letters, prescription confirmations, insurance, photographed pill bottles.
 LLMs extract structured events: meds, doses, appointments, diagnoses, red flags.

 02 / Reason